Collaborative Portfolio Assessment (CPA)

 Creating and Exchanging Portfolios during Remote Teaching

 How you manage the portfolio exchange when teaching online is also something you should decide in your cohorts.
 Here are some approaches for sharing portfolios with your group members at the end of the semester.
+(See the page on digital portfolios in the menu for more resources.)

 - Google Drive: Each student creates a folder that includes their drafted assignments.
 Folders could be shared with members of your group.

-- Google sites: Students could create individual google sites and then share those with the instructor and outside reader OR instructors could create a class google site with individual pages for each student.
+- Google sites: Students create individual google sites and then share those with the instructor and outside reader OR instructors could create a class google site with individual pages for each student.

 - Hard copy option: There is always the old fashioned, low-tech option of printing out all the drafts.
 You would just need to find a way to get the portfolios to your group members.